snakebyte69/Agon-Light-Experiments/README.md

 # Agon-Light-Experiments
-Test code that may not work for others to read and provide advice.
+Test code that MAY NOT WORK for others to read and provide advice.
+I will update the status in the code comments that will indicate when something is working.
 Yes I have written assembly and C for a long time, No I'm not an expert.
 My limited knowledge + ChatGPT + Help from actual experts.
-I very good at writting code the compiles and doesn't work, ChatGPT now speeds up that process :P
+I'm very good at writing code the compiles and doesn't work, ChatGPT now speeds up that process 😛 Goals

-Goals
 - Successfully get a fabGL command to the ESP32 under CP/M using
   - Z80 assembly